 Lowry Nature Center

 Lowry Nature Center, the first public nature center built in the Twin Cities, is a beautiful, prairie-style building nestled in the middle of Carver Park Reserve.
-View seasonal interpretive displays, visit live animals, observe birds in the wildlife viewing area, or relax near the fireplace or on the deck.
+View seasonal interpretive displays, visit with our resident animals, observe birds in the wildlife viewing area or relax near the fireplace or on the deck.

 Monday–Saturday: 9 AM–5 PM